Revenge of the Beans: How Lectins Suck Your Energy And Make You Weak

 Dealing with Lectins

 The next best thing is to mechanically remove the parts of the food that have the most lectin in them.
 This is why, throughout history, the higher economic classes would choose white rice over brown rice and white flour over whole wheat.
-Not that you should ever eat gluten if you are a high performer, but if you did, now you know why to choose the white flour!
 This is also one reason why white rice is ranked higher than brown rice on the Bulletproof Diet.
 Who needs extra fiber when it’s wrapped in lectin?

 Historically, people have used a variety of techniques to try to reduce these food toxins.
-Cooking sometimes helps, but some lectins are made stronger, such as red kidney beans, which become 5 times more toxic when heated to 80 degrees Celsius.7 Dry heat doesn’t work very well to break down lectins, which is why baking with “gluten free” garbanzo bean flour is a bad idea.
+Cooking sometimes helps, but some lectins are made stronger in the presence of heat.
+Dry heat doesn’t work very well to break down lectins, which is why baking with “gluten free” garbanzo bean flour is a bad idea.
 The best cooking method to destroy lectins is pressure-cooking.

 You could also try fermenting.
 The only problem is that when you allow bacteria to breakdown proteins, including lectins, you get the creation of histamine, which triggers allergies.
 Oops.
 Still, it’s better to allow bacteria to digest the lectin than it is to allow it in your body.
 This is why, if you must eat soy, you should stick with fermented soy like miso, tempeh, tamari, and natto.
 But the histamine and phytoestrogens in soy, fermented or not, should keep you away if you read this blog!
 As far as I can tell, no one has ever written about how soaking to reduce lectins can increase histamine, and improper fermentation techniques can cause the formation of mold toxins.